 We recommend talking to a professional piercer to establish a healing timeline for your piercing.
 To guarantee proper healing and reduce the risk of a piercing infection, be sure to maintain piercing aftercare instructions.
 Read our piercing aftercare guide for more info!

 Piercing aftercare is an essential part of getting a body piercing.
 We recommend using H2Ocean Piercing Aftercare spray or saline solution when cleaning your body piercing, but you should speak with your piercing professional and follow the aftercare routine they provide at the time of your appointment.

 What should I do if my rook piercing gets infected?

 If your piercing is giving you pain or discomfort, we recommend removing the rook earring and contacting your piercer or healthcare professional.
 To help reduce the risk of infection, you should follow your piercer’s aftercare guidelines and restrain from changing your jewelry before the piercing is fully healed.
 We also recommend talking to professional piercers about jewelry materials prior to getting pierced.

 Why shouldn’t I get a rook piercing?

 If you’re questioning whether or not a rook piercing is right for you, we recommend talking to a piercing professional about alternative options.
 For more ear piercing options, you can visit our ear piercing guide here.

 Can you sleep with a rook piercing?

 Yes!
-Your rook piecing may be sore after you get your piercing, but since the cartilage lives in the inner-ear, you should be able to sleep comfortably.
+Your rook piercing may be sore after you get your piercing, but since the cartilage lives in the inner ear, you should be able to sleep comfortably.
 If your pain level rises with sleep, contact your piercer.

 Care & Piercing Guides